-A small yellow or green citrus fruit, lemon is an integral part of our cuisine.
-Thanks to its many therapeutic virtues, it is widely used, especially in essential oil.
-In perfumery, lemon is part of the citrus family.
-Initially, it was used extensively for colognes and colognes.
-Fresh and tangy, lemon blends in wonderfully with floral, fruity, oriental, woody or chypre scents.
+Lemon, a small yellow or green citrus fruit, is a vital component of our cuisine and is widely used in essential oils due to its numerous therapeutic benefits.
+In perfumery, lemon belongs to the citrus family and was initially used extensively in colognes.
+With its fresh and tangy aroma, lemon blends wonderfully with floral, fruity, oriental, woody, or chypre scents.

 - Lemon is one of the most popular citrus fruits used in perfumery, along with bergamot and orange.